usnistgov/FIPS201/_FIPS201/introduction.md

 a new or replacement PIV credential arrives are out of the scope of this Standard.

-While this Standard remains predominantly focused on PIV Cards, derived PIV credentials and federation protocols also play important roles in the use of PIV accounts.
+While this Standard remains predominantly focused on PIV Cards, derived PIV credentials and federation protocols also play important roles in the use of PIV identity accounts.
-[Section 2.10](requirements.md#s-2-10) of this Standard defines mechanisms for derived PIV credentials associated with an active PIV account.
+[Section 2.10](requirements.md#s-2-10) of this Standard defines mechanisms for derived PIV credentials associated with an active PIV identity account.
 Derived PIV credentials have authentication and lifecycle requirements that may differ from the PIV Card itself.
 This Standard also discusses federation protocols in [Section 7](federation.md#s-7) as a means of accepting PIV credentials issued by other agencies.
 See [Section 3](system.md#s-3) for more information on